ryanbarringtoncox/ryanbarringtoncox.github.io/index.md

 ---
 layout: home
-description: "Musings from Ryan Barrington Cox."
+description: "Trail of Sparks is the website and blog of Ryan Barrington Cox."
 tags: [Jekyll, theme, responsive, blog, template]
 image:
   feature: texture-feature-02.jpg